10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 22

-Other (income) increased by $0.9 million from the three months ended September 30, 2022 compared to the three months ended September 30, 2023.
-The increase included other income and a gain on fair value adjustments related to held-for-trading marketable securities and contingent consideration of $2.0 million, partially offset by a foreign exchange loss of $1.1 million due to fluctuations in the Canadian and U.S. dollar exchange rate.
+Other (income) increased by $34.1 million from the three months ended June 30, 2023 compared to the three months ended June 30, 2024.
+The increase included a gain on fair value adjustments related to held-for-trading marketable securities and Trianni contingent consideration of $2.4 million, partially offset by a foreign exchange loss of $0.7 million due to fluctuations in the Canadian and U.S. dollar exchange rate.
+Further to the intangible asset impairment discussion above, at June 30, 2024, the fair value of the contingent consideration was adjusted to reflect the expected value of the Company's ongoing internal program portfolio prioritization, resulting in a $32.4 million non-cash fair value gain.

-Other (income) increased by $3.9 million from the nine months ended September 30, 2022 compared to the nine months ended September 30, 2023.
-The increase included other income and a gain on fair value adjustments related to held-for-trading marketable securities and contingent consideration of $4.8 million and a foreign exchange loss of $0.8 million due to fluctuations in the Canadian and U.S. dollar exchange rate.
+Other (income) increased by $29.0 million from the six months ended June 30, 2023 compared to the six months ended June 30, 2024.
+The $32.4 million fair value gain discussed in the three months ended June 30, 2024 above was partially offset by fair value adjustments related to held-for-trading marketable securities and contingent consideration of $2.4 million and a foreign exchange loss of $1.0 million due to fluctuations in the Canadian and U.S. dollar exchange rate.

-Three Months Ended September 30,Change Nine Months Ended September 30,Change
+Three Months Ended June 30,Change Six Months Ended June 30,Change

-Income tax expense decreased by $30.6 million from the three months ended September 30, 2022 compared to the three months ended September 30, 2023.
-The decrease was driven by the current net loss in the period and a change in effective income tax rates.
+Income tax recovery increased by $3.8 million from the three months ended June 30, 2023 compared to the three months ended June 30, 2024 and decreased by $2.1 million from the six months ended June 30, 2023 compared to the six months ended June 30, 2024.
+The movement in each period was driven by the current net loss and a change in effective income tax rates.

 Liquidity and Capital Resources

-As of September 30, 2023, we had $785.8 million of cash, cash equivalents and marketable securities, comprising $172.4 million in cash and cash equivalents and $613.4 million in marketable securities.
-The decrease of $100.6 million since December 31, 2022, was from a combination of cash flow from operations with an increase in research and development activity, investment in long term assets, and continued investment in the capacity and capabilities of AbCellera’s discovery and development engine in the nine months ended September 30, 2023.
+As of June 30, 2024, we had $670.4 million of cash, cash equivalents and marketable securities, comprising $148.3 million in cash and cash equivalents and $522.0 million in marketable securities.
+The decrease of $90.2 million since December 31, 2023, was primarily from a combination of cash flow used in operations due to our continued research and development activity, our internal pipeline, continued investment in the capacity and capabilities of our discovery and development engine, investments in our corporate headquarters and GMP facility under construction, and offset by government contributions received in the six months ended June 30, 2024.

-We have generated positive operating cash flow cumulatively since our inception in 2012 and in every year from 2018 to 2022.
-We intend to significantly invest in our business, and as a result may incur operating losses in future periods.
-We will continue to invest in research and development efforts towards expanding our capabilities and expertise along our discovery and development engine, continued investments in partnered and internal programs, the building of our business development team and marketing our solutions to new and existing partners, and the expansion of our future office headquarters, and related infrastructure, including execution of long-term office-lease arrangements.
-Based on our current business plan, we believe that our existing cash, cash equivalents, marketable securities, and anticipated cash flows from operations and government contributions, will be sufficient to meet our working capital and capital expenditure needs and do not anticipate the need of external funding over at least the next 36 months following the date of this report.
+While we have generated positive operating cash flows in the past, we intend to significantly invest in our business, and as a result may continue to incur operating losses in future periods.
+We will continue to use our significant available liquidity from our cash, cash equivalents and marketable securities to fund and invest in research and development efforts towards expanding our capabilities and expertise along our discovery and development engine, the building of our business development team and marketing our solutions to new and existing partners, and the expansion of our corporate headquarters, GMP facility and related infrastructure, including optimization of long-term office-lease arrangements.
+Based

 23